js-data/js-data/CONTRIBUTING.md

 # Contributing Guide

-First, support is handled via the [Mailing List](https://groups.io/org/groupsio/jsdata).
+First, support is handled via the [Gitter Channel](https://gitter.im/js-data/js-data) and the [Mailing List](https://groups.io/org/groupsio/jsdata).
 Ask your questions there.

 When submitting issues on GitHub, please include as much detail as possible to make debugging quick and easy.